What to do

 History and culture

-Delos is one of the most important mythological, historical and archaeological sites in Greece as the excavations in the island are among the most extensive in the Mediterrenean.
-UNESCO has included Delos on the World Heritage List, citing it as an “exceptionally extensive and rich” archaeological site.
-A wonderful family destination through history, young travellers are invited to discover the birthplace of Apollo and Artemis.
-Start early in the morning and have plenty of the water with you!
+Delos is one of the most important mythological, historical and archaeological sites in Greece as the excavations in the island are among the most rich and extensive in the Mediterranean.
+A wonderful family destination, where young travelers are invited to discover the birthplace of Apollo and Artemis through the words of the necessary guide that that can take you back in time and the ancient life of the island.

 Whether you want to buy art, or just browse through contemporary creations of Greek and international artists, visit one of the numerous galleries located on the island.
-They very usually host exhibitions from contemporary, innovative and awarded greek & foreign artists.
+They usually host exhibitions from contemporary, innovative and awarded Greek & foreign artists with the top rated “Rarity Gallery” which also organizes private viewings upon request.

-The beaches of Mykonos island are famous for their golden sand and their crystal clear waters, offering great sport facilities, beachlife fun and partying.
-Most of them are located on the southern lacy coast and are better protected from the August wind.
-The beaches of Paradise and Super Paradise are famous as the best party beaches in Greece.
-Beaches on the northern coast of Mykonos are less organized and more peaceful and attact boho-retro travelers.
+The beaches of Mykonos are famous for their golden sand and their crystal clear waters, offering great sport facilities, beach life fun and partying.
+Most of them are located on the southern lacy coast and are better protected from the August wind coming mostly from the north.

 Windsurfing and kitesurfing

-The Wind and Kite surfing centers in Mykonos are recommended both for adults and children: in the windsurf school in Kalafatis we can help you organize either a private or a group lesson with highly experienced professionals that will teach you to master the waves and the sails !
-Don’t miss to watch the windsurf fanatics in the secluded beach of Ftelia.
+The Wind and Kite surfing centers in Mykonos are recommended both for adults and children: in the windsurf school in Kalafatis we can help you organize either a private or a group lesson with highly experienced professionals that will teach you to master the waves and the sails!
+In Korfos beach, next to Ornos beach, you will easily join the club of the kite-surfers that will fascinate you from the first moment.

 Scuba Diving and Snorkeling

 Apart from wind surfing, scuba diving and snorkeling courses that will fascinate our younger guests, a wide range of other sports such as waterskiing, wakeboarding and canoeing and horse riding will keep them happy and busy!
+They can always enjoy a movie in the open-air daily open cinema in the heart of the Town.
 For the mountain bike fanatics, discover Mykonos through your wheels on a guided or a self-guided family tour!

 Food and Dining